f-aguzzi/ChemFuseKit/docs/src/pages/project/project-plan.md

 The entirety of the project will have to comply with the directives of the Italian State Police, which will be the first direct user of the results of Professor Romolo's project.
-As of today, no existing software provides an entire pipeline for analyzing chemiometric forensic data, while also including a data fusion system, preprocessing, training, classification, plotting and graphing.
+As of today, no existing software provides an entire pipeline for analyzing chemometric forensic data, while also including a data fusion system, preprocessing, training, classification, plotting and graphing.
 The closest option is the _Spectra_ web app from Politecnico of Turin, but it lacks data fusion and has limitations on import-export operations